 Note that there are no .cshtml template files sent to the browser.
 All Razor pages, as well as any loose C# files you create to reference support classes and logic, are compiled and shipped as code to the client in the BlazorDemo.dll file.

-You can also see a bin folder with a bunch of core .NET Runtime assemblies are loaded alongside your user code (BlazorDemo.dll) in Figure 5.
+You can also see a bin folder with a bunch of core .NET Runtime assemblies are loaded alongside your user code (BlazorDemo.dll) in Figure 4.
+Figure 5 shows what these files look like when loaded in the Browser.